sunggun-yu/envp/README.md

-  help        Help about any command list        List all environment variable profiles show        Print the environment variables of profile use         Set default environment variable profile version     Print the version of envp
+  help        Help about any command list        List all environment variable profiles show        Print the environment variables of profile start       Start new shell session with environment variable profile use         Set default environment variable profile version     Print the version of envp